duuusha/HelloWorld/README.md

 # Working with Embedded Terminal

-IntelliJ IDEA provides an embedded terminal that allows you to work with command line tools available in your operating system.
-For instance, these can be PowerShell or cmd.exe on Windows, Shell or Bash on Linux.
+The IntelliJ IDEA provides an embedded terminal that allows you to work with command line tools available in your operating system.
+For instance, these can be a PowerShell or cmd.exe on Windows, Shell or Bash on Linux.
 You can also use the terminal to work with a Git command line.

 ![terminal-example](https://user-images.githubusercontent.com/35970470/35732900-52fca588-082c-11e8-965d-48b4369c0486.png)